 Students are not taught by a "recipe and repetition" method but by investigation, discovery and problem solving.
 Many activities are presented as puzzles or games and much use is made of co-operative learning in addition to the benefits from individual or group competition.

-The Swot Shop English Programmes are designed for students from Year 2 to 10 and operate at six levels - Primary C, B and A; Secondary C, B and A. The classes cater for those students with natural talent as well as for competent students wishing to improve.
+The Swot Shop English Programmes are designed for students from Year 2 to 8 and operate at five levels - Primary C, B and A; Secondary C and B. The classes cater for those students with natural talent as well as for competent students wishing to improve.
 Entry is determined by assessment and promotion from one level to another is determined by student's progress.

 Advanced English Primary C concentrates on developing the students' comprehension skills, vocabulary, grammar, oral and written communication skills.